small-tech/place/README.md

 The goal of Site.js was to create a server that could run all our current sites at [Small Technology Foundation](https://small-tech.org) and to thus create a solid base of a self-updating, zero-maintenance, single-tenant web server.

-Place jettisons some of the generic web-related functionality (e.g., static site generation via Hugo, etc.) in Site.js and reimagines other features (routing, data exchange, workflows, etc.) to implement a tool specifically for [Small Web](https://small-tech.org/research-and-development) development.
+Place jettisons some of the generic web-related functionality (e.g., static site generation via Hugo, etc.) in Site.js and focuses on being a [Small Web](https://small-tech.org/research-and-development) Protocol Server.

 Read: [What is the Small Web?](https://ar.al/2020/08/07/what-is-the-small-web/)